rjsf-team/react-jsonschema-form/packages/docs/docs/api-reference/form-props.md

 | `requiredOnly` | Ignore `minItems` on a field when calculating defaults unless the field is required.                                                               |
 | `never`        | Ignore `minItems` on a field when calculating defaults for required and non-required.
 Value will set only if defined `default` and from `formData` |

+#### `arrayMinItems.computeSkipPopulate`
+A function that determines whether to skip populating the array with default values based on the provided validator, schema, and root schema.
+If the function returns `true`, the array will not be populated with default values.
+If the function returns `false`, the array will be populated with default values according to the `populate` option.

 #### `arrayMinItems.mergeExtraDefaults`

 Optional boolean flag, defaulting to `false` when not specified.